Particle systems (2D)¶

 Damping applies friction to the particles, forcing them to stop.
 It is especially useful for sparks or explosions, which usually begin with a high linear velocity and then stop as they fade.

 Determines the initial angle of the particle (in degress).
 This parameter is mostly useful randomized.

 Used to change the color of the particles being emitted.

-The variation value sets the inital hue variation applied to each particle.
-The Variation rand value controls the hue variation randomness ratio.
+The Variation value sets the initial hue variation applied to each particle.
+The Variation Rand value controls the hue variation randomness ratio.